Sekenre/cbor-ordered-map-spec/CBOR_Ordered_Map.md

 Tag 272 can be applied to a CBOR array data item to indicate that it is an ordered map.
 Ordered Maps should be handled similarly to CBOR maps: an ordered map that has duplicate keys may be well-formed, but it is not valid.
-Like CBOR map keys, data items in an oredered map do not need to be of the same type.
+Like CBOR map keys, data items in an ordered map do not need to be of the same type.

 The number of items in the CBOR array data must be even.
-A missing value should raise a decoder error since CBOR supports an explicit null and undefined data items.
+A missing value should raise a decoder error since CBOR supports both explicit null and undefined data items.

-The advice from the CBOR specification on map keys [4] also applies to ordered map keys:
+The advice from the CBOR specification on map keys [4] also applies to ordered map keys.

 The encoding and decoding applications need to agree on what types of items are going to be used in ordered maps.